ifiokjr/edgedb_codegen/readme.md

 ### Editor Setup

-To setup recommended configuration for your favourite editor run the following commands.
+To setup recommended configuration for your favorite editor run the following commands.

 ```bash
 setup:vscode # Setup vscode